 If you're looking for better performance: CloudFlare doesn't really provide that to begin with.
 There's an extra hop for non-static assets, and depending on the location of your server and users, it can actually slow things down.
 If your performance is really critical to the millisecond - and chances are, it isn't - look into hosting providers that offer anycast.

-If you want to block CloudFlare websites in your browser you can do so by a Firefox plug-in called Block CloudFlare plug-in
+If you want to block CloudFlare websites in your browser you can do so by the Firefox plug-in called Block CloudFlare plug-in

 Another plug-in simply detects CloudFlare and lets you know: Detect CloudFlare plug-in